arjunmakesthings/itp-blog/content/hypercinema/hypercinema_experiments_week-5_to_week-6.md

 text:

-> this is a story about two character — u & i. this is the first shot. i assume you don't need context of the story, and just care about the shot.
+> this is a story about two characters — u & i. this is the first shot. i assume you don't need context of the story, and just care about the shot.
 >
 > here, i want the 0s and 1s to simply alternate between 0 & 1; as if a building of data separates the two characters.